Troy vs. South Alabama NCAA Football Odds, Plays and Insights | November 6, 2021

 - Troy and its opponents have gone over the current 47.5-point total in three of seven games (42.9%) this season.

-- So far this season, 50% of South Alabama's games (4/8) have had more combined points than Saturday's over/under of 47.5.
+- So far this season, 50% of South Alabama's games (4/8) have had more combined points than Saturday's total of 47.5.

-- The combined points per game average of the two teams, 54.7, is 7.2 points above Saturday's over/under.

 - The 42.5 combined points per game that these two squads have allowed this season are five fewer than the 47.5 total in this contest.